-- \ The current inputs of the multimeter are protected from current overloading by a fuse located in 140-41 cable adapter.
-The fuse can be replaced after turning the cap of the fuse holder.
-The procedure is described in the adapter's manual. - \ The multimeter can be used as a DC milivoltmeter with 20 mV, 200 mV, 2 V, 10 V ranges.
-The appropriate input terminals are PTHU and PTLU. - \ Maximum allowed voltage on the input terminals against ground terminal is 20 V. - \ Frequency measurement is possible up to 15 kHz.
-Input signal must be within 0.2 to 5 V range. squarewave or pulse shape of the input signal is expected.
+- The multimeter can be used as a DC milivoltmeter with 20 mV, 200 mV, 2 V, 10 V ranges.
+The appropriate input terminals are PTHU and PTLU. - Maximum allowed voltage on the input terminals against ground terminal is 20 V. - Frequency measurement is possible up to 15 kHz.
+Input signal must be within 0.2 to 5 V range.
+Square wave or pulse shape of the input signal is expected.